Houston vs. SMU NCAA Football Odds, Plays and Insights | October 30, 2021

 Houston Stats and Trends

-- Houston has four wins against the spread in seven games this year.

-- The Cougars have an against the spread record of 3-2 in their five games when favored by 1 point or more so far this season.
+- The Cougars have an ATS record of 3-2 in their five games when favored by 1 point or more so far this season.

-- Houston's games this year have hit the over on four of seven set point totals (57.1%).
+- Houston has gone over the point total in 57.1% of its opportunities this year (four times over seven games with a set point total).

-- Houston is 4-2 against the spread and 6-0 overall in games when it records more than 22.7 points.
+- Houston is 4-2 against the spread and 6-0 overall this season when the team scores more than 22.7 points.

-- In games that Houston totals more than 396 yards, the team is 3-0 against the spread and 3-0 overall.
+- Houston is 3-0 against the spread and 3-0 overall when the team churns out over 396.0 yards.

-- The Cougars have seven giveaways this season, while the Mustangs have 10 takeaways .

 - Find the latest spread and moneyline odds for Houston at SISportsbook.